 1. Fast Food

-Though a late night booze-induced food binge is one of life’s great joys, it turns out that there’s more to alcohol than meets the eye.
-Though it doesn’t affect the taste buds directly, alcohol numbs texture receptors in the mouth, meaning that any food with an important textural element becomes significantly less interesting than it otherwise would be.
+Though a late-night booze-induced food binge is one of life’s great joys, there’s more to alcohol than meets the eye.
+While it doesn’t affect the taste buds directly, alcohol numbs texture receptors in the mouth.

 3. Sugary Drinks

 It’s not just fatty foods that are waiting to ruin eating forever.

 If we indulge too often, our taste receptors can become so used to excess sugar that any foods with normal natural levels of the substance seem significantly more dull than their artificial counterparts.
 This means that anything without mountains of sugar can just end up tasting bland.

 4. A Punch in the Face

 It turns out that cowardice isn’t the only reason to avoid fist fights.
 Any violent blow to the head can tear the olfactory nerves responsible for smell - which in turn can drastically affect taste.